manaakiwhenua/compGeometeR/README.md

 To learn about `R` development, please see [Chapter 2: The whole game](http://r-pkgs.org/whole-game.html) in the [R Packages](https://r-pkgs.org/) development book.
 It gives a comprehensive explanation for `R` package development and uses the `devtools` package.
 Also, [Chapter 4: Package structure and state](http://r-pkgs.org/package-structure-state.html) gives a great explanation of how to structure your `R` package.

-To get started with local development you will need the following software:
+To get started with local development on Windows you will need the following software:

 ### Software